vuongvu1/today-i-learned/README.md

 URL: https://til.vuongvu.xyz

-## Hey there 👋

-I'm Vuong Vu, a front-end developer.
-Throughout my work and learning, there're a lot of interesting things I've known and tried to remember, problem is, I always forget them as I keep searching for the same thing over and over again.
+Hi there, I'm Vuong Vu, a frontend developer.
+I've encountered many interesting things during my work and learning journey, but I often forget them and end up searching for the same information repeatedly.

-So when I know about this `today I learned (til)` concept, I think it very suits me for some reasons:
+Today, I discovered the "Today I Learned" (TIL) concept, and it fits my needs for a few reasons:

-- I want to have a place to note all interesting things, just for myself (or someone maybe?)
+    I want a place to note down interesting things just for myself.
-- It doesn't require a lot of words like blogs
+    It doesn't require lengthy blog posts; short notes are enough.
-- I can practice writing English
+    It's a great way for me to practice writing in English.

-Nice to see you here ♥️
+Nice to meet you here! ♥️